Anholt Offshore Wind Farm

 Anholt Offshore Wind Farm is a Danish offshore wind power wind farm in the Kattegat, between Djursland and Anholt island.
 With a nameplate capacity of 400 megawatts (MW), it is one of the largest offshore wind farm in the world (along with BARD Offshore 1) and was the largest in Denmark from 2013 to 2019 (when Horns Rev 3 was inaugurated).
 A cable from the wind farm to Anholt replaces most of the diesel-powered electricity on the island.

 Project

 Economy

 The project was conceived in February 2008, as part of the Danish government's Energy Policy Agreement.

-The wind farm costs an estimated 10 billion Danish kroner (€1.35 bn, US$1.65 bn).
+The wind farm cost an estimated 10 billion Danish kroner (€1.35 bn, US$1.65 bn).
 During operation, DONG receives a feed-in tariff of 1.051 DKK/kW·h (17 US¢/kW·h) for the first 20 TW·h (about 12–13 years of production), whereas the 207 MW Rødsand 2 receives 0.629 DKK/kW·h for 10 TW·h.

 DONG Energy was the only bidder for the project, and received the license to build it in 2010.
 Newsmedia and politicians suggest a tight schedule with tough sanctions as reasons for the single bid and higher price, and the subsequent Horns Rev 3 offshore wind farm had 4 bidders in 2015 and costs 0.77 DKK/kW·h, well below the 105 øre at Anholt.